tpwd/ke_search/Documentation/Introduction/Index.rst

 programmer to write custom indexers for custom data records.
 A set of indexers for common content types comes bundled together with ke_search (including pages, news and pdf files).

-ke_search uses the MySQL fulltext search algorithm, so it does not need any tools installed on the server.
+ke_search uses the MySQL fulltext search algorithm, so it does not need any additional tools installed on the server.
 But you will need to install tools if you want to use file indexing (PDF, XLS, DOC files).

 System requirements
 ===================

-* ke_search 4.1+ requires TYPO3 10 or 11.
-(Please use ke_search version 4.0.X for TYPO3 9 and 2.8.X for TYPO3 8).
 * ke_search requires MySQL / MariaDB, since it uses the :sql:`MATCH … AGAINST` function.
 * For file indexing additional tools are required: pdftotext, pdfinfo, catdoc, catppt, xls2csv.